AnimosWorkshop/Sor-Vault/Classes/Base Classes/Casters/Paragon.md

 ### Saving Grace

-At 10th level, you become a true embodiment of an ideal - a full conduit.
+At 10th level, you become a true embodiment of your ideal - a full conduit.
 When you are reduced to 0 hit points for the first time after a long rest, roll a d20.
 You regain thrice that many hit points.
 If you were brought prone, you now float standing in place until the start of your next turn.